Skip to content

 Between 2014 and 2016, two errors must be avoided.
 The first would be to say nothing happens anymore.
 False: the public already knows Bouyon, artists already know how to ride it, and several first-wave passeurs remain in circulation.
 The second would be to believe the 2023 New Bouyon Wave appears without roots.
 False too.
 The 2016-2022 period is precisely where the material starts circulating again: first-wave reflexes, new artists coming from dancehall, local producers, YouTube clips, streaming platforms, community radio.

 This transition does not look like a generation with a manifesto.
 It looks like a repair job.
 Nobody stands up saying: here is the new era.
-Tracks come out.
+Singles come out.
 Collaborations cross.
 Names return in different configurations.
 Guadeloupe does not rebuild a scene by decree; it rebuilds it by repetition.

 The relaunch has no manifesto.
 It has credits, DJs, choruses that come back.